AdobeDocs/workfront.en/help/manage-work/issues/issue-information/use-optask-instead-of-issue.md

 reference in the following contexts:

 * When you reference issues in a collection using text mode in a report.
-*  When you reference an issue collection using the *`Workfront`* API.
+* When you reference an issue collection using the *Workfront* API.

-For information about reporting on collections, see [Reference collections in a report](reference-collections-report.md).
+For information about reporting on collections, see [Reference collections in a report](../../../reports-and-dashboards/reports/text-mode/reference-collections-report.md).

+>[!TIP]
+>
+>For information about how issues appear in a collection, see the [API Explorer](https://one.workfront.com/s/api-explorer) and select the API Unsupported option from the upper-right corner of the page.